karinsifri/FAsT-Match/README.md

 The f(δ) part of the bound is a linear combination of the delta hyper-parameter of the algorithm, which is responsible for the grid resolution of the search space, and it is lowered by the same factor each level.
 This linear combination has been computed manually through trial and error and it uses only one parameter – δ (delta), because of those reasons, it is not always optimal.

 ## Learning the Threshold
-To tackle the previos issue, this project contains a Neural-Network model implemented in the FAsT-Match algorithm code and improves the decision process of the abovementioned higher bound, resulting in time and accuracy improvement of the FAsT-Match algorithm.
+To tackle the previous issue, this project contains a Neural-Network model implemented in the FAsT-Match algorithm code and improves the decision process of the abovementioned higher bound, resulting in time and accuracy improvement of the FAsT-Match algorithm.

 Now, we will consider the threashold to be: